liangcorp/machine_learning_multi_language/ml_rust/README.md

-# Machine Learning formulas implemented in Rust.
+# Machine Learning formulas implemented in Rust

-Linear regression almost finished.
+Linear regression has been completed.
 Gradient descent works with ex1data1 as it is.
 It won't work well with feature scaling after scaling the features with mean normalization.